 - Data Analysis: Extraction, analysis and visualization of valuable knowledge from training data

 - Feature Extraction: Extraction of various descriptors from images, which are useful for classification

 These tasks are optimized for speed, i.e. high-efficient calculations.
-The code is written in optimized C++11, compiled with Microsoft Visual Studio and can take advantage of multi-core processing as well as GPU computing.
+The code is written in optimized C++11, compiled with Microsoft Visual Studio and Xcode and can take advantage of multi-core processing as well as GPU computing.
 DGM is released under a BSD license and hence it is free for both academic and commercial use.

 The first example considers a challenging problem in remote sensing: the precise classification and reconstruction of urban areas from aerial images.
 Here we took airborne color-infra-red images with the corresponding digital surface models (terrain elevation maps), recieved with an aircraft-based visual sensors.
 The DGM library was used here for joint object detection (e.g. cars (red color)) and Earth surface classification (grass (green color), road (gray color), sidewalks (blue color), etc.)